vstinner/unicode_book/encodings.rst

 There are many encodings around the world.
 Before Unicode, each manufacturer invented its own encoding to fit its client market and its usage.
-Most encodings are incompatible on at least one code, except some exceptions.
+Most encodings are incompatible on at least one code, with some exceptions.
 A document stored in :ref:`ASCII` can be read using :ref:`ISO-8859-1` or UTF-8, because ISO-8859-1 and UTF-8 are supersets of ASCII.
 Each encoding can have multiple aliases, examples: